King James Foundation International

 Doing Business in Ghana

-About the Founder/ CEO
+About the Founder/ President

 Guinea Worm Eradication in Ghana